iamkennytso/eorzeanFishing/README.md

 All in-game graphics are property of SQUARE ENIX CO., LTD. All Rights Reserved.

-"FFXIV Fishing Buddy" is a non-official application without any link with Square Enix Holdings Co., Ltd.
+"Eorzean Fishing" is a non-official application without any link with Square Enix Holdings Co., Ltd.